Edge-guided Low-light Image Enhancement with Inertial Bregman Alternating Linearized Minimization: Introduction

-However, lower contrast often indicates smaller gradient magnitudes.
-Accordingly, the edge information cannot be obtained directly from the observed image.
-Moreover, the computational complexity of these models is expensive for the product form of the unknown variables.
-To tackle this problem, the logarithmic domain can be considered.
+{\y On the other hand, the computational complexity of model \eqref{eq1} is expensive for the product form of two unknown variables. } To tackle this problem, the logarithmic domain can be considered.
 Let $s=\log S$, $l=\log L$, and $r'=\log R$, then we have $s=l+r'$.
 Note that $R\in (0,1)$, we let $r=-r'>0$, then $l=s+r$.
 Hence Eq. \eqref{eq1} can be reformulated as

 Based on the model in the logarithmic domain, a total variation model was proposed in \cite{ng2011total}.
 They let $\Psi(l)=\Vert\nabla l\Vert^2+\frac{\mu}{2}\Vert l\Vert^2$ and $\Psi(r) = \Vert\nabla r\Vert_1$ to analyze the convergence of the proposed image enhancement model.
 Later, a dictionary learning-based model was proposed in \cite{chang2015retinex} to improve Eq. \eqref{eq2} by saving more details through sparse representation.
 While discussing the Retinex model in the logarithmic domain, the edge information still cannot be fully used.
 Thus, how to get a more clear edge from the low-light image becomes a bottleneck.